 Top 10 Maui Things to See & Do

+All of Maui is incredible.
+However, some attractions are wildly popular because they offer an experience that embodies the essence of the island.
+Breathtaking, Must-See, Best of... no matter what you call them, you entirely must witness these attractions first-hand.
 From the West Maui Mountains to the beautiful remote town of Hana, you'll enjoy the many options of things to do on the Valley Isle.
 Below we've covered some of the top attractions on the island of Maui, click any tile to learn more.

 The island of Maui additionally features an abundance of beaches, especially along the West Coast.
 Sun is abundant here, too, as the volcanoes in the center of the island block the majority of precipitation from ever reaching the leeward sides of the island where the bulk of lodging is located.
 While portions of Maui's west coast are often dry and barren, the eastern portions of the island are a lush and green paradise boasting waterfalls in numerous valleys.
 Many visitors enjoy the Road to Hana (aka the Hana Highway) as is winds its way along the cost to the sleepy town of Hana in the bay.

 #1 Rated in Sights to See on Maui

 The scenic Road to Hana is the undisputed top attraction on the island.
 When it comes to driving the Hana Highway on Maui, it's the journey, not the destination, that is the main attraction.

 There are few words that can describe the beauty of this drive with its cliffs cloaked in green and lush valleys bursting with waterfalls.
 Curves hug the coast and gaze over an ocean that stretches uninterrupted all the way to the Alaskan coastline.

 Couple that with black, red, and white sand beaches, a multitude of trails, and beautiful gardens and you've discovered the highway to heaven itself.